sarikasurampudi/oml/adb-oml/connect-provision-adb/connect-provision-adb2.md

     ![](./images/ml-user-created.png " ")

-## Task 4: Grant Privileges to ADW ML_USER to access Database Actions
+## Task 4: Grant Privileges to ADW ML_USER to Access Database Actions

 1. Click the **Navigation Menu** in the upper left, navigate to **Oracle Database**, select **Autonomous Data Warehouse**.